Looking back at the 2019 general election, how did it go from the perspective of an organisation committed to improving participation in elections?

 In fact, if you look at the graphs below, it's hard to see how the 2019 general election was anything but another bombshell for our democratic system - yet more proof that very few people see value in voting.

 From a starting point of nearly 56 million eligible voters, the number gets whittled down to 47.6 million who are registered, then down to the 32 million who actually voted.
-So while the established figure for turnout is 67.3%, the ‘actual turnout’ in terms of those who were eligible to vote was just 57.2%.
-And from an engagement point of view, that means that 42.8% of eligible voters did not vote – that’s 24.0 million non-voters.
-‘Wow’ and ‘Oh dear’ in equal measure.
+So while the established figure for turnout is 67.3%, the 'actual turnout' in terms of those who were eligible to vote was just 57.2%.
+And from an engagement point of view, that means that 42.8% of eligible voters did not vote - that's 24.0 million non-voters.
+A pretty damning figure.